sidkshatriya/rr.soft/README.md

 rr.soft should be able to work properly on other distributions too.

+To use _Software Counters mode_ `rr` on apple silicon macOS, simply install any one of the above distribution in a Linux VM (Virtual Machine) and then follow the standard installation instructions.

 _If you are using aarch64, please use distributions with Linux kernel version >= 6.12 for best results._